gameontext/etcd-backup/README.md

 ### Usage

-    $ docker run -v $(pwd):/backup -link etcd gameon/etcdbackup dump
+    $ docker run -v $(pwd):/backup --link etcd gameon/etcdbackup dump

 This will dump the whole `etcd` keyspace.
 Results will be stored in a yaml file `dump.yaml` in the directory where you executed the command.

-If your etcd container is not called `etcd` then use `-link myetcdcontainername:etcd` instead of `-link etcd`
+If your etcd container is not called `etcd` then use `--link myetcdcontainername:etcd` instead of `--link etcd`

+If your etcd container is not in the default docker network, you'll also need to add the appropriate `--network mynetworkname` argument.

 The default Backup strategy for dumping is to dump all keys and preserve the order : `keys:["/"], recursive:true, sorted:true`
 The backup strategy can be overwritten in the etcd-backup configuration file.
 See _fixtures/backup-configuration.json_ If you alter